ksandom/achel/packages-available/Collection/docs/readme.md

 borkSet.macro would contain

     # Saves a setting for the Bork application. --borkSet=settingName,settingValue ~ bork,user,example
-    collectionLoad Bork
+    load collectionLoad Bork

     set Bork,settings,~!Global,borkSet-0!~,~!Global,borkSet-1!~

 In this example we

-* Make sure the `Bork` Collection is loaded.
+* Make sure the `Bork` Collection is loaded by calling `borkLoad` with `load` so that it only happens once.
 * Make the requested changes to the settings.
 * `Bork` will be saved to disk when Achel terminates.